OnellyDoesSomeCoding/Instabstract/README.md

 I've extended a previous assignment, Week 12.
 It is what pathfinded my project and to make the old assignment better by implementing all sorts of other functions, like event-based programming for each of the choices, and also implementing other turtle functions that I've never used in other assignments.

 The code works by having normal subroutine functions to get an return values to be assigned into the classes of shapes and patterns before running them directly in the subroutine functions, by this you could create multiple randomly generated shapes from the classes.
-I think 90% of my code is working completely, there are some flaws, like; sometimes when you assign sides and colors to Polygons, it might not draw at all.
-By default, if you only generate random colored shapes the code will work normally, at least to my concern.
+I think 90% of my code is working completely, there are some flaws; when you try to generate two patterns in the same canvas, sometimes it doesn't work.
+To be completely honest, it had been a problem since I implemented anything in the first place and I sincerely apologize for not having a fix to this problem, any advice would be appreciated!

 # Possible Upcoming Features